WenxueCui/ComCNN-RecCNN/ComCNN/README.md

 # ComCNN
-The code of paper "An End-to-End Compression Framework Based on Convolutional Neural Networks".
+The ComCNN code of paper "An End-to-End Compression Framework Based on Convolutional Neural Networks".
 TCSVT

 ## Framework